im-still-thinking/asvaLabsAssignment/README.md

 1. **P2P Communication Layer**: Built with libp2p for agent communication
 2. **AI Agents**:
-   - Vote Agent: Processes and summarizes voting results
+   - Vote Agent: Processes and summarizes voting results (using GPT-4o-mini)
-   - Policy Agent: Evaluates vote summaries and makes decisions
+   - Policy Agent: Evaluates vote summaries and makes decisions (using GPT-4o-mini)
-   - Code Agent: Generates and applies code changes
+   - Code Agent: Generates and applies code changes (using StarCoder exclusively)
 3. **Web Application**: A Next.js app where users can vote on changes to the website's appearance

+## AI Models Used

+- **StarCoder**: A specialized code generation model used by the Code Agent for generating precise code changes
+- **GPT-4o-mini**: Used by the Vote and Policy Agents

 ## Setup Instructions